Brianland

 22:40 – Perfidia fires shot – challenges security guard on the floor

-22:55 – Perfidia reluctantly shoots guard on the floor after he reaches for his gun
+22:55 – Perfidia reluctantly shoots guard on the floor when he keeps moving towards her then reaches for his gun

 23:00 – chase begins – running from bank then jumping into van & car